-With a heating bill of $77 for an entire winter, the Naugler House is without a doubt the most energy-efficient home in New Brunswick.
-Not only will it save money long-term, it is saving money right now, as the monthly savings on utilities outweigh the added mortgage cost for energy-efficient upgrades.
-This blows a gaping hole in the myth that high performance homes don't pay off.
+With a heating bill of $77 CAD for an entire winter, the Naugler House is without a doubt the most energy-efficient home in New Brunswick.
+Not only will it save money long-term, it is saving money right now, as the monthly savings on utilities outweigh the added mortgage cost for energy-efficient upgrades to Passive House standards.
+This blows a gaping hole in the myth that high-performance homes don't pay off.

 As the owners, we enjoy the pleasant and spacious feel of the living space.
 Large windows on both levels not only provide free heat, but increase the spaciousness of the open design and provide natural light to the home for most of the day.

 Moreover, the house has excellent indoor air quality, and is extremely quiet inside.
 Quality construction is required in order to meet the high standard for a Passive House including an airtight building structure, thick walls, solid windows and doors.
 This provides the house with a substantial cozy feeling and comfortable healthy living.